 How does dwell time affect search engine rankings?
 Or if it is even a ranking signal?

 The dwell time of a site is a strong ranking signal for search engines like Bing but Google hasn’t cleverly not said anything about using dwell time calculation as a ranking signal.

 But if you are smart enough to spy back Google’s algorithm history, you can know that they did include dwell time as a ranking signal which they have never officially removed.

 As a gesture that Google considered dwell time as a ranking factor you can check the screenshot below which shows that you can block a specific site after you hit back to search (after clicking on the result) due to low quality content.

-How to boost dwell time and increase on page time spent by users on your site?
+How to boost your website dwell time and increase on-page time spent by users?

 - Add multimedia: Easy as it might seem, I don’t see a lot of multimedia on most blogs even if they know that adding images, videos and .gifs are the best way to keep your readers on site.
 A related video embedded might keep your readers on your site a few more minutes.

 - Write long content: People often consider old content a boring task but for readers, they are a resource.
 Most of my long content like this article on Facebook marketing for business perform really well.
 The article has nearly 5000 social shares which clearly shows readers like it.